caroldinh/caroldinh/README.md

 Hey there!
 I am a creative technologist from the D.C. area interested in archives, storytelling, and the digital humanities.

 These days I mostly read and write in my spare time.
-But if I'm coding outside of work hours, I'll be working on a [data visualization about the 1818 and 1831 versions of *Frankenstein*](https://github.com/caroldinh/frankenstein-diff).
+But if I'm coding outside of work hours, I'll be working on a [data visualization about the 1818 and 1831 versions of *Frankenstein*](https://github.com/caroldinh/frankenstein-diff) while I hype myself up for Guillermo del Toro's 2025 adaptation.

 If you want to say hi, you can reach me at `ctdinh443[at]gmail[dot]com`!